 2. Avoid caffeine

-There are many benefits to consuming caffeine, but if you have depression, the disadvantages far outweigh the advantages (source 1, source 2).
-Caffeine will give you a quick mood boost, but as soon as it wears off, you will experience a horrible crash.
+Caffeine will give you a quick mood boost, but as soon as it wears off, you will experience sluggishness.
 Coffee drinkers tend to be at higher risk of having low-levels of serotonin, reducing the amount of chemicals that help to regulate your mood.

 If you absolutely must have your daily caffeine fix, consider drinking green tea instead of coffee or soda.
 Green tea has caffeine, but it also contains L-theanine, a compound that has psychoactive properties that can reduce stress and increase dopamine.